gkulov/gkulov/README.md

 ## Hi, I'm Gyokhan 👋

-**I'm a Computer Science student from Germany with a passion for software development.**
+**I'm a Computer Science student based in Germany with a passion for software development.**

 I'm currently expanding my skills in **Full-stack Development** while building personal projects and exploring new technologies.